 While coaching, Harris started his radio career in 1998 as a college football expert on SportsRadio 610 in Houston.
 He joined the early morning show for three years and eventually joined the #1 show in the city the "John and Lance Morning show" in 2002.
 Harris became a fixture on the morning show for the next five years, discussing college football and the NFL Draft.
 Harris also did guest hosting radio appearances in 20 different cities throughout the nation, including New Orleans, LA, Pittsburgh, PA, Palm Springs, CA and Raleigh, NC.

-Harris is married to Paige, and the couple lives in Houston with their children Jack and Maye.
-In his free time, Harris enjoys going to the beach with the family...and watching inordinate amounts of college and NFL game tape.
+Harris is married to Paige and the couple lives in Houston with their children Jack (19) and Maye (16).
+In his free time, he enjoys going to the beach with his family and watching college and NFL game tape…better yet, watching game tape at the beach.